-Be sure to tell your doctor about any other medications you take and ask about the foods or drinks you should avoid consuming while taking antidepressants.
+As a side note, serotonin syndrome is also a common sign of high antidepressant doses.
+If you’re showing any signs, regardless of your doses, be sure to tell your doctor about any other medications you take and ask about the foods or drinks you should avoid consuming while taking antidepressants.

 It’s normal for people to develop a tolerance to a drug after using it for a long time.
 As a result, the medication that once worked wonders for your mood and energy suddenly doesn’t pack the same punch.
 Sometimes, a doctor might increase your dose to alleviate symptoms, and other times, they might just change the medication altogether.

 If your depression symptoms immediately worsen or improve and then suddenly get worse, it’s a sign that the antidepressant isn’t working properly.
-Whether you need a higher dose, or a different medication is up to the doctor, so be sure to speak to your physician the moment you experience any of these side effects.
+Whether you need a higher dose or a different medication is up to the doctor, so be sure to speak to your physician the moment you experience any of these side effects.

 Antidepressants can sometimes cause mood swings, especially in people with a tendency or family history of bipolar disorder.
-If you feel unusually euphoric or very terse with others, feel noticeably irritable, or have an uncharacteristic attack of road rage, then that antidepressant might not be the one for you.
+If you feel unusually euphoric or very tense with others, feel noticeably irritable, or have an uncharacteristic attack of road rage, then that antidepressant might not be the one for you.

 For instance, trauma and grief tend to be major underlying factors of depression, and therapy is a great way to address the problems so you can tackle depression symptoms from the inside out.
-The combination of medication and mood-boosting mental health treatment can speed your recovery and prepare you to manage any challenges that may threaten your progress along the way.
+The combination of medication and mood-boosting mental illness treatment can speed your recovery and prepare you to manage any challenges that may threaten your progress along the way.

 Antidepressants not working?
 Don’t wait to speak to your doctor.
 If you’ve been taking an antidepressant for four weeks and either continue to feel side effects or haven’t shown any improvement, then it’s time to discuss your options with your physician.